Nestea Logo

 Nestea Logo 2014

 In 2017, the tea product collaboration between Coca-Cola and Nestlé was terminated due to a mismatch of global goals.
-The Swiss company decided to promote the beverage itself, leaving its partner with a license in only a few countries in Europe and Canada.
+The Swiss company decided to promote the beverage itself, leaving its partner with a license in only a few European countries and Canada.
 The renewed tea is now as natural as possible.
-Nestlé removed all harmful additives from the beverage, as it strictly keeps the course for improving people’s health.
+Nestlé removed all harmful additives from the beverage, as it remains committed to improving people’s health.
 This idea of renovation and health in the logo was reflected by changing the color of tea leaves from yellow and lettuce to green.
 Otherwise, the logo stayed the same.

 2017 – today (US)